Drivers API¶

 - copy_file(src, dst)[source]¶

-Copy a single file to the mass storage device.
+Copy a local file onto the mass storage device.

 - Parameters:

-src – Source file path on the host system
+src – source file path on the test runner host.

-dst – Destination path relative to the mass storage mount point
+dst – destination path relative to the mount point.

 Method generated by attrs for class MassStorageDriver.